ttzv-training-repos/item/README.md

 # Features (future, not implemented)

-By design all modules are backed by data from LDAP storage.
+By design all modules except CBox are backed by data from LDAP storage.

 Functionality:
 1)  Manage AD Users info